Local Pub Map

 173 Moulsham Street

 Essex's first micropub.
 Four beers are served by gravity, and always include local breweries as well as interesting beers from around the country, with usually a stout or porter and a golden beer.
 In addition there are craft kegs, around 100 bottled beers from local and international breweries, and bottled cider, which may be drunk there or purchased to take home.
 The atmosphere is one of a traditional pub where people can meet and talk.
-Branch Pub of the Year 2016 and 2017 and Cider POTY 2018 and 2019.
+Branch Pub of the Year 2016 and 2017 and Cider Pub of the Year 2018, 2019 and 2020.
 In current CME Recommended Pub Guide.

 47a Moulsham Street